Changeling’s Guide to Discord for Screen Reader Users: Servers and Channels

 Customizing Server Settings

 To customize server settings, from within a server you’ve joined, find and activate the button that has the server name and is collapsed by default.
-If you’re using NVDA, press NVDA+Control+Space to break away from the main dialog.
-You’ll then find buttons for each category of setting.
+Press CTRL+End to go to the bottom of the window and get to the settings.
+Use the up arrow to find all of the buttons.